Australia's AMP logs $1.3 billion in quarterly outflows

 ($1 = 1.4592 Australian dollars)

-(Reporting by Rashmi Ashok in Bengaluru; Editing by Shounak Dasgupta and Shailesh Kuber)
+(Reporting by Rashmi Ashok in Bengaluru; Editing by Shailesh Kuber and Maju Samuel)

 ((Rashmi.Ashok@thomsonreuters.com; +918067491689;))